robin-mueller/auto-apms/README.md

 - Straightforward contingency and emergency management concept
 - Standardized interfaces and command line tools for running and orchestrating the operation

-These features aim to **simplify and automate the manual development work**.
-Altogether, they frame a unified toolset for implementing behavior-based systems and make it significantly more user-friendly and less error prone to design and execute robotic applications.
+These features offer the developer a **streamlined approach for designing intelligent robotic applications**.
+Altogether, they frame a unified toolset for implementing behavior-based systems and make it significantly more user-friendly and less error prone to deploy autonomous operations.

 For more information and an extensive how-to guide, feel encouraged to visit the 👉 [**AutoAPMS Website**](https://robin-mueller.github.io/auto-apms-guide/) 👈.